Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

 Repeated Fields
 ^^^^^^^^^^^^^^^
-Every repeated field generates a list of an appropriate Chapel type.
+Every repeated field generates a list type.
 Fetching a value from a field which hasn't been explicitly set will return an empty list.
 For example, a repeated string field ``a`` will generate a list of type ``string``:

 .. code-block:: chpl